SEASON PLAY REQUIREMENTS

 Teams will be assigned to a national qualifier by USQ.
 To facilitate this process, college teams will rank their top three choices during team registration, and will only be assigned to one national qualifier*.
 Club teams will rank up their top three choices upon team registration and can also note if they are interested in attending more than one qualifier.

 Qualifier bids will be calculated and publicly announced in early December, along with the list of teams attending each national qualifier.
-National qualifiers will be allocated bids based on the number of registrants by 11:59 pm PST on December 1.
-The remaining at-large bids will be awarded in March.
+National qualifiers will be allocated bids based on the number of registrants by 11:59 pm PST on Dec.
+1. The remaining at-large bids will be awarded in beginning March 21.

 For qualifiers, the official USQ Standings will be used to seed teams as needed.
 All teams that have not yet played sufficient official games will be counted as unseeded (see Season Play Requirements).

 USQ requires a minimum qualifier size for the collegiate division.
-In the 2025-26 season, the minimum will be five teams.
+The minimum will be five teams.
 If a national qualifier does not have five college teams committed to attend by Dec.
 1, or if the number of collegiate teams drops below five after that point, USQ Gameplay and Events Departments will determine whether a qualifier for that collegiate division will occur.
 If the collegiate division at a qualifier cannot occur, USQ will establish dedicated at-large bids based on the number of teams registered for that qualifier by Dec.
 1.

-Additional information regarding national qualifier dates and locations will be added here within the next month.
+Additional information regarding national qualifier dates and locations will be added here.

 HUNTINGTON-HILL METHOD